guillaumechereau/noc/README.md

 A list of public domain libraries for C/C++, inspired by the stb libraries.

+* **noc_turtle**: procedural graphics generation in plain C.
+* **noc_vec**: 2d, 3d and 4d vectors, 2x2, 3x3, and 4x4 matrices, quaternions.

+To compile the demo, type 'make'.
+You need to have OpenGL, GLFW, and GLEW.

+## noc_turtle

-For the moment I just put one library: noc_turtle, that allows to create procedural graphics using a syntax close to the one of [Context Free], but directly in C code.
+Allows to create procedural graphics using a syntax close to the one of [Context Free], but directly in C code.
 This is the code I used in my video game [Blowfish Rescue].

 To use the code, put noc_turtle.h and noc_turtle.c in your project file.
 See noc_turtle.h for some documentation about the usage.

-To compile the demo, type 'make'.
-You need to have OpenGL, GLFW, and GLEW.
+## noc_vec

+Simple single file linear alebra library that includes vector, matrix and quaternion.
+See tests/vec.cpp and noc_vec.h for usage.

 [Context Free]: http://www.contextfreeart.org/
 [Blowfish Rescue]: http://noctua-software.com/blowfish-rescue